-Landslide Reference ID 2020 Visual Observation Mass01 Established vegetation consisting of dense grass, and small trees and shrubs. • Whilst the slope surface is hummocky, this appears to be associated with historical major landslips and no evidence of recent or ongoing instability was observed.
-Minor erosion observed on south west side of downslope mass.
-General Slope Stability of Mass02 Area Overall the area is well vegetated with dense grass cover and small to medium shrubs and trees throughout.
+Landslide Reference ID 2021 Visual Observation Mass01 Established vegetation consisting of dense grass, and small trees and shrubs.
+Whilst the slope surface is hummocky, this appears to be associated with historical major landslips and no evidence of recent or ongoing instability was observed.
+Mass02 Ceneral Slope Stability of Mass02 Area Overall the area is well vegetated with dense grass cover and small to medium shrubs and trees throughout.
 Whilst the slope surface is hummocky, this appears to be associated with historical major landslips and no evidence of recent or ongoing instability was observed (exception being existing dam, as discussed below).
 Holcim representative indicated that there is no known slope movement in this area over the review period and in general the area is considered to have remained stable over the last 5 years.
-Two concrete tanks (20 m3) were observed on the downslope, with evident deterioration and removal of grass surrounding this area.
+Two concrete tanks (20 m2) were observed on the downslope, with evident deterioration and removal of grass surrounding this area.
 Existing Dam (located midway up Mass02) refer Figures 1 and 2.
 Current water level was not visible due to overgrown vegetation.
-Evidence that overtopping has occurred (northern end) resulting in washout and scour of the downstream embankment face was noted in previous inspection.
-The affected area was ~5 m in width, 1.5 m in height.
+Evidence that overtoping has occurred (northern end) resulting in washout and scour of the downstream embankment face was noted in previous inspection (2019).
+The affected area was -5 m in width, 15 m in height.
 Apparently, the initial event occurred about 5 years ago.
-It is well vegetated now and difficult to see the evidence of deterioration.
+It is well vegetated now and difficult on sea to see the evidence of deterioration.
 The area is fully vegetated and fenced with tightly spaced tree planting.
 In previous inspection it was noted that the dam embankment crest has also been damaged by softening, due to water infiltration, and animal trafficking.
-Mass02 There is a small intake structure (steel tank) with two small diameter poly pipes to collect dammed water and transfer to lower third of slope.
+Not visible during current inspection.
+There is a small intake structure (steel tank) with two small diameter poly pipes to collect dammed water and transfer to lower third of stope.
 Evidence suggests that these have insufficient capacity to capture water in periods of high-waterflow into the dam, leading to a high likelihood of further overtopping.
-103302 • The gloryhole spillway has been lowered by approximately 200mm (as informed by John Everitt) and a contingency overflow pipe has been added (Attachment 2) which works to prevent embankment overtopping.
-A full dam embankment failure may occur at the next overtopping, as the wall has experienced appreciable damage from previous events.
-The consequences of such a failure would be minor as the asset is isolated from infrastructure such as dwellings, public roads etc. However a full failure would result in rapid discharge of a reasonably significant volume of water and mud which likely would severely damage vegetation and could trigger other remobilisation landslips further down slope.
-Another consequence would be loss of stock drinking water.
-Remedial Solution Treatments The following remedial options have been implemented during the previous review period: 1.
-Construct a barricade to prevent animal access to the dam crest (fenced).
-2. Full supply level lowered by 0.2m and complemented by a contingency overflow pipe to maintain the full supply level.
-3. It is not anticipated that a hydrological assessment was undertaken in order to determine required pipe size / or chute size.
-4. Reinstate the scoured dam crest with locally won clays (keyed in, placed and compacted in accordance with good dam construction practice.
-Complete a detailed inspection of the downstream embankment erosion to determine extent.
-Assuming that it is surficial only, place rock spalls (150-75mm) on face to protect from ongoing erosion.
-Note: works should be carried out under the direction of an appropriately experienced and qualified dams or geotechnical engineer.
-Maintain regular documented inspections of the dam and if conditions deteriorate notify suitably qualified geotechnical engineer for further direction.
-Mass03 • Overall the area is well vegetated with dense grass cover and small to medium shrubs and trees throughout. • Whilst the slope surface is hummocky, this appears to be associated with historical major landslips and no evidence of recent or ongoing instability was observed.
-Holcim representative indicated that there is no known slope movement in this area over the review period and in general the area is considered to have remained stable over the last 7 years.
+The gloryhole spillway has been lowered by approximately 200mm (as informed by John Everitt) and a contingency overflow pipe has been added (Attachment 2) which works to prevent embankment overtopping.
+The gloryhole spillway has been lowered by approximately 200mm (as informed by John Everit Mass03 Overall the area is well vegetated with dense grass cover and small to medium shrubs and trees throughout.
+Whilst the slope surface is hummocky, this appears to be associated with historical major landslips and no evidence of recent or ongoing instability was observed.
+Holcim representative indicated that there is no known slope movement in this area over the review period and in general the area is considered to have remained stable over the last 8 years.